fgx/fgx.github.io/sandbox/jszip-test/readme.md

 * Opens, reads and displays text files
 * Saves opened to to a zip file
 * Opens zip file using file dialog, unzips and displays text
-* Opens zip file from an URL and displays results
+* Opens zip file from an URL and displays results and times
-* Opens text file from an URL and displays results
+* Opens text file from an URL and displays results and times

 ## Observations